Article· Foundations· beginner

 7. Payment reminders send automatically at 7 days before due, on due date, and 3 days overdue

-Example 2: Retail Store in Sydney
+Example 2: Retail store in Surry Hills (Sydney)

-Process automation: They connected Shopify + their POS (Square) + Google Sheets using Zapier.
+Process automation: they connected Shopify + their POS (Square) + Google Sheets using Zapier.
 Now when a sale happens anywhere, stock levels update everywhere.
 When stock hits a reorder threshold, the system sends an alert to their supplier contact with the reorder quantity.

 Example 3: Bookkeeper in Brisbane